appveyor/website/src/docs/how-to/download-file.md

 Timeout value is milliseconds.
 Default timeout is 300000 (5 minutes).

-For example, the following command downloads remote file to the current folder with `installer.msi` name:
+For example, the following command downloads a remote file to the current folder with `installer.msi` name:

     Start-FileDownload 'http://www.myserver.com/packages/installer.msi'